qtile/qtile/newdocs/manual/commands/advanced.md

 `libqtile.command.client.InteractiveCommandClient` can use this connection to dispatch commands to the running instance.
 Commands then appear as methods with the appropriate signature on the `InteractiveCommandClient` object.
-The object hierarchy is described in the [Commands API][commands-api] section of this manual.
+The object hierarchy is described in the [Commands API][architecture] section of this manual.
 Full command documentation is available through the [Qtile Shell][qtile-shell].

 ## Digging Deeper: Command Objects